 Dr Terry Ng-Knight

-Academic and research departmentsSchool of Psychology, Development, Education, Language and Outreach in Psychology (DevELOP) Research Group, Faculty of Health and Medical Sciences.
+Academic and research departmentsSchool of Psychology, Development, Education, Learning and Outreach in Psychology (DevELOP) Research Group, Faculty of Health and Medical Sciences.

 I am a research psychologist with interests how 'positive' personality traits such as self-control develop and interact with environmental factors such as parenting, peers and socio-economic status.
 My main area of expertise is working with large survey and longitudinal data.